master-mbzuai/AI701/readme.md

 There is a specific order to reproduce our results.

-0. Step 0 is to get the pretrained weights on imagenet either for PhiNet or Resnet (get access at link: https://huggingface.co/micromind/ImageNet)
+0. Step 0 is to get the pretrained weights on imagenet either for PhiNet or Resnet (get access at link: https://huggingface.co/micromind/ImageNet) or they can be found at the following link: (https://mbzuaiac-my.sharepoint.com/:u:/g/personal/sebastian_cavada_mbzuai_ac_ae/EaKOy-9mjEhAsgqtlpjG8o4BgmHaSFjgWZgvXS4JuensjQ?e=4RF7xn)

 1. Once the pretrained weights are downloaded or the access was granted, the first step is to run the python script: